 It is expected that the construction of public sewer extensions to serve the Planning Area will enhance water quality in the Planning Areas by reducing the number of active, improperly functioning OLDS.
 Any sewer system improvements constructed within the Planning Area during implementation of the selected alternatives will implement a soil and erosion sedimentation control plan.
 Finally, the MATW WWTP discharges directly to the Delaware River which has a Chapter 93 designation of Warm-Water Fishery (WWF).
-Therefore, a Water Quality Antidegradation Report is not required.
+The DRBC was contacted regarding concerns for inter-basin groundwater transfer and the need for an anti-degradation analysis.
+Since the permitted average flow is not being increased and both high quality watersheds discharge directly to the Delaware River, the DRBC is not requesting an anti-degradation analysis.
+The Docket shall be updated after Plan Approval.